sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/README.md

 There is a lot to be done here, this folder needs to be filled to the brim.

-## Notable Contents
+## Contents

+Notable ECDO content:
 - `s1-to-s2`: All matters concerning the transition from S1 to S2, and an ECDO rotation in general.

-## Contents
+Prerequisite knowledge:
 - `core-mantle`: Information on core-mantle coupling.
 - `dzhanibekov`: Information on Dzhanibekov effect.

+ECDO related:
 - `ecdo-frequencey`: Predicting ECDO frequency.
 - `s2`: All about S2.
 - `s2-to-s1`: All about S2 to S1.